FuelLabs/sway-libs/sway_libs/src/string/README.md

 # Overview

-The String library allows for developers to use valid UTF-8 encoded strings of dynamic length in Sway.
+The String library provides an interface to use UTF-8 encoded strings of dynamic length in Sway.
 The `String` is heap allocated, growable, and not null terminated.

 The `String` is stored as vector of bytes.
 This differs from Sway's built in `str` as the size must not be known at compile time and is not static.

 For more information please see the [specification](./SPECIFICATION.md).

 > **Note** There is currently no way to convert a `str` to a `String`.

+## Known Issues

+It is important to note that unlike Rust's `String`, this `String` library does **not** guarantee a valid UTF-8 string.
+The `String` currently behaves only as a `vec` and does not perform any validation.
+This intended to be supported in the future with the introduction of [`char`](https://github.com/FuelLabs/sway/issues/2937) to the Sway language.

 # Using the Library